harshawsharma/healthevent-twilio-notifications/README.md

-## health-twilio-notifications
+## healthevent-twilio-notifications

-A simple python program that is invoked for all health events that occur in your account, then sends a text message to a number specified in your lambda environment variable.
+A simple python program that is invoked for all health events that occur in your account, then sends a text message using twilio to a number specified in your lambda environment variable.

 ### Prerequisites